sourcegraph/about/handbook/engineering/web/index.md

 ### Extensions and integrations

-**Sourcegraph extensions** empower users to integrate Sourcegraph with any third-party service providing useful information about code (code coverage, exception tracking, tracing, code quality).
+**Sourcegraph extensions** empower users to integrate Sourcegraph with any third-party service providing useful information about code (e.g. code coverage, exception tracking, tracing, code quality).
 They are consistently supported across all code host integrations and the Sourcegraph UI.

 The **browser extension** and code host **native integrations** are a breeze to set up, and add compelling value when reading or reviewing code.
 Enabling native code host integrations for all users is a no-brainer for site admins.